 Most people will probably consider the following: Once a door has been opened, two doors remain unopened.
 Behind

-The discussion about thinking in probabilities and the strategic consequences is endless.
+The discussion concerning the thinking in probabilities and their strategic consequences is endless.
 Instead of using mathematical formulas, economists are more content with simpler procedures, such as those of a game, which is what the Monte-Carlo simulation is in essence.
-In addition, games make it easier to understand the rules and the consequences and open the field for discussion.
+In addition, games make it easier to understand the rules and open the field for discussion.

-randomly selects one of these three doors, without knowing where the car is.
-The host then opens one of the doors, behind which is a goat.
-He
+The candidate randomly selects one of these three doors, without knowing where the car is.
+The host then opens one of the doors, behind which is a

 If the car is behind the initially selected door and the candidate does not change, a 0 is reported as a hit; If